BedRock0001/introducing/README.md

 Skills: VUE JS / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL/Ruby
 - 👯 I’m looking to collaborate on FreeCodeCamp.org
 - 🤔 I’m looking for help with Ruby/SQL
 - 💬 Ask me about What i know